CiscoDevNet/node-sparkbot-samples/README.md

 - Help command to display available commands
 - Fallback message if a command is not recognized
 - **Markdown formatting with mention**
-- Uses "node-sparkbot" library to wrap calls to the Cisco Spark REST API
+- Leverages the "node-sparkclient" library to wrap calls to the Cisco Spark REST API

 This bot can be run as is with either a Developer or a Bot access token